 Debra L. Reed, 59, was appointed Chairman of the Board of Directors in 2012 and has been a director and the Chief Executive Officer of the company since 2011.
 Previously, Ms. Reed served as an Executive Vice President of the company.
-From 2006 to 2010, she was President and Chief Executive Officer of San Diego Gas & Electric Company ("SDG&E") and Southern California Gas Company ("SoCalGas"), of The Business Council and serves on the energy and environment and tax and fiscal policy committees of the Business Roundtable.
+From 2006 to 2010, she was President and Chief Executive Officer of San Diego Gas & Electric Company ("SDG&E") and Southern California Gas Company ("SoCalGas"), Sempra Energy's regulated California utilities.
+From 2004 to 2006, Ms. Reed was President and Chief Operating Officer of SDG&E and SoCalGas and, before that, she was President of SDG&E and Chief Financial Officer of both companies.
+Ms. Reed serves on the Boards of Directors of Halliburton Company and Caterpillar Inc. She is a member of The Business Council and serves on the energy and environment and tax and fiscal policy committees of the Business Roundtable.
 Both associations are composed of chief executive officers of leading U.S. corporations.
 Ms. Reed also is a member of The Trusteeship, an affiliate of the International Women's Forum, and the Chairman's Competitiveness Council of the San Diego Regional Economic Development Corporation.
 She serves on the University of Southern California Viterbi Engineering School Board of Councilors and on the National Petroleum Council.
-She has formerly served as Chair of the San Diego Regional Economic Development Corporation and is a former director of Genentech, Inc. and Avery Dennison Corporation.
+She has formerly served as Chair of the San Diego Regional Economic Development Corporation and is a former director of Genentech, Inc. and Avery Dennison Corporation